Vardhan-225/Amoskys/docs/PHASE1_FINAL_COMPLETION.md

 **Phase 1 foundation cleanup is COMPLETE and EXCEEDS all expectations.**

-Amoskys has evolved from a prototype into a **production-ready security platform** that rivals commercial solutions in:
+InfraSpectre has evolved from a prototype into a **production-ready security platform** that rivals commercial solutions in:
 - **Technical Excellence**: Clean architecture, comprehensive testing
 - **Security Posture**: Enterprise-grade cryptography and authentication
 - **Operational Maturity**: Professional tooling and monitoring